waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting.md

-# Scores Hunting 2-Player Conventions
+# 2-Player Score Hunting Conventions

 <br/>

 ## Introduction
-* This is the document for scores hunting in 2-player games.
+* This is the document for score hunting in 2-player games.
 * The goal of these conventions is to get the perfect scores in non-classic variants with minimum attempts.
 Thus, they are designed to be quite aggressive.

 <br/>